DaveBenham/VenomModules/README.md

 Thanks to Jacky Ligon and Andreya Ek Frisk over on the Surge Discord server for advice on the NonOctave Repeating Scale Intervallic Quantizer, as well as help with compiling a representative set of scale presets.

+Super thanks to Benjamin Dill for his open source Stoermelder PackOne plugin.
+I could never have developed the Widget Menu Extender module without his tips and source code to study.

 Finally a thanks to Paul Dempsey for his MenuTextField struct from the pachde1 plugin that allows text entry in a menu.
 In turn that was developed using code/ideas from the SubmarineFree plugin by David O'Rourke.

 [Return to Table Of Contents](#venom)